unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

 ## How to Install Server using SteamCMD

-1. Login to Steam anonymously:
+1. Log in to Steam anonymously:

         login anonymous